Pukka – Turmeric Brainwave

 Part of the reason is down to the characteristically strong yellow colour of this incredible root.
 These yellow pigments are collectively known as curcuminoids.
 The root is also brimming with essential oils known as tumerones.
-The curcuminoids and the turmerones work together within the body as powerful antioxidants helping to attack nasty free radicals which can damage and age our bodies.
-They also stimulate a healthy inflammation response whilst enhancing circulation, protecting the brain, rejuvenating the liver and targeting pain.
+The curcuminoids and the turmerones work together within the body as powerful antioxidants to support against free radicals which can damage and age our bodies.

 Gotu kola is a herb that has been used in Asia for thousands of years, both as a medicine and as a leafy vegetable.
-This luscious green herb is a favourite to help improve mindfulness and is said to revitalise consciousness and maintain youthful wit.
+This luscious green herb is a favourite to maintain mindfulness and is said to revitalise consciousness and maintain youthful wit.

 Green tea, as the name suggests, is made using the new and fresh leaves of the tea plant and has been famously used for centuries in Japan for its detoxifying properties and has been sipped as an elixir in China for many centuries too.